San Marino: Gendarmerie

 Established in 1842, the Gendarmerie of San Marino is a militarised law enforcement agency.
 Its members are full-time and have responsibility for the protection of citizens and property, and the preservation of law and order.
 The entire military corps of San Marino depends upon the co-operation of full-time forces and their retained (volunteer) colleagues, known as the Corpi Militari Volontari, or Voluntary Military Force.

 Economy

 San Marino is a developed country, and although it is not a European Union member it is allowed to use the euro as its currency by arrangement with the Council of the European Union; it is also granted the right to use its own designs on the national side of the euro coins.
 Before the euro, the Sammarinese lira was pegged to, and exchangeable with, the Italian lira.
 The small number of Sammarinese euro coins, as was the case with the lira before it, are primarily of interest to coin collectors.

-San Marino's per capita GDP and standard of living are comparable to that of Italy.
+San Marino's GDP per capita and standard of living are comparable to that of Italy.
 Key industries include banking, electronics, and ceramics.
 The main agricultural products are wine and cheese.
-San Marino imports mainly staple goods from Italy.
+San Marino imports staple goods, mainly from Italy.

 San Marino's postage stamps, which are valid for mail posted in the country, are mostly sold to philatelists and are a significant source of income.
 San Marino is no longer a member of the Small European Postal Administration Cooperation.

-It has the world's highest rate of car ownership, being one of two countries with more vehicles than people, alongside Andorra.
+It has the world's highest rate of car ownership, being one of only a handful of countries with more vehicles than people.

 Taxation

-The corporate profits tax rate in San Marino is 17%, capital gains are subject to a five percent tax, and active interest is subject to an 11% withholding tax.
-Several benefits apply to new businesses, which can strongly reduce the amount of taxes to be paid.